George of the Jungle 2: Plot

 In San Francisco, Lyle fails to persuade Ursula that he is worthy of her affection.
-Ursula's memory, meanwhile, is stimulated by events similar to those in which George had played a major part.
-Later, George then tries to reconnect with Ursula and George Junior before leaving to rescue the jungle, remembering to use a bigger crate as a tip from Brendan Fraser, who was cramped during the first film.
-George gains Ursula's interest, but has trouble convincing her that he is her husband.
-Knocking her unconscious, George continues his journey back home with her, Ape, George Junior, and Rocky the kangaroo.
-In the jungle, George overthrows the Mean Lion and tries to convince the other animals to join him in stopping the diggers, but fails in gaining their lost trust in him until the diggers become an immediate threat.
-George defeats the bulldozers with the help of George Junior, Ape, Shep, Rocky, and Tookie Bird.
+George arrives, determined to win Ursula and George Jr. back before saving the jungle.
+Ursula insists she must be loyal to her marriage vows to Lyle.
+After accidentally knocking her unconscious, George returns home with her, Ape, George Jr., and Rocky the kangaroo.
+George overthrows Mean Lion and convinces the other African animals to join him in stopping the diggers.
+George defeats the bulldozers with the help of George Jr., Ape, Shep, Rocky, and Tookie.

-Lyle's agents Sally and Kowalski come to destroy the tree house, only to be defeated by George and Rocky.
-George is unable to defeat the digging machine until his son joins the fray.
-Lyle and Beatrice arrive to pick up Ursula and George Junior.
-George manages to defeat both of them by hanging Lyle in a tree and Beatrice is kissed by Ape.
-A defeated Lyle is pulled out of the jungle by the narrator, returns to San Francisco, and is arrested, plotting his revenge on George, Ursula, and their friends for defeating him, Sally, and Kowalski.
-After that, George kisses Ursula, restoring her full memory of him.
-After reviving Ursula's friends in a similar fashion (for they had been hypnotized into forgetting George also) they subsequently renew their wedding vows and learn to find balance among George's duties.
+Lyle's agents Sally and Kowalski come to destroy the tree house only to be defeated by George and Rocky.
+George Jr. shuts off the digging machine.
+Lyle and Beatrice arrive to pick up Ursula and George Jr. George defeats Lyle and hangs him in a tree.
+George kisses Ursula, restoring her full memory of him, and Beatrice is kissed by a gorilla.
+A defeated Lyle takes his anger out on the Narrator by insulting him.
+In response, the Narrator grabs him and removes him from the story.
+After George kisses Ursula's friends (for they had been hypnotized into forgetting George also), George and Ursula renew their wedding vows and learn to find balance among George's duties.